shasthoAI/image-utils/README.md

 A collection of lightweight Node.js utilities for common image processing tasks, developed by Shastho Limited.

-This repository provides tools for image compression and splitting, designed to be simple, efficient, and easy to integrate into your workflows.
+This repository provides tools for image compression and splitting, designed to be simple, efficient, and easy to integrate into your workflows. **Now available as an MCP (Model Context Protocol) server for use with Claude, VS Code, and other MCP-compatible tools!**

 ## Services